namoklom/docullm-langchain/README.md

 |-----------------|-------------------|-----------------------------------------------|
 | Jason Emmanuel  | AI Engineer | [linkedin.com/in/jasoneml](https://www.linkedin.com/in/jasoneml/) |

-📄 **Docu LLM** is an interactive document question-answering application that allows users to upload a PDF file and ask questions based on the content of the uploaded document.
-It leverages IBM Watsonx Foundation Models for natural language understanding and embeddings, combined with LangChain for document processing and retrieval, and Gradio for the web-based user interface.
+📄 **Docu LLM** is an interactive document question-answering tool that allows users to upload PDF files and ask questions based on their content.
+It combines powerful AI models with a simple interface, enabling users to quickly extract relevant information without manually searching through lengthy documents.

+The application uses IBM Watsonx Foundation Models for both language generation and semantic text embeddings.
+When a PDF is uploaded, the document is split into smaller text chunks, which are then converted into vector representations.
+These vectors are stored in a vector database to enable efficient retrieval of relevant information.

+When a user submits a question, the system searches the most relevant chunks from the uploaded document and passes them to a language model to generate a context-aware answer.
+This retrieval-augmented generation (RAG) approach ensures that answers are grounded in the actual document content, improving both accuracy and relevance.

+Gradio is used to build the web-based interface, offering a smooth and user-friendly experience.
+With just a few clicks, users can upload a PDF, type a question, and receive an intelligent response.
+Docu LLM is ideal for students, researchers, and professionals who need quick insights from dense or technical documents.

 ---